 Traditional magnetic cards have static data that can be easily cloned and lead to fraudulent transactions.
 By switching to chip cards, you:

 - Decrease your exposure to counterfeit cards: the microchip is virtually impossible to duplicate - it creates a unique impression each time it’s used

 - Join the rest of the world’s retailers in the fight against payment card fraud

 In order to ensure that your store is protected, Lightspeed Retail supports both EMV and NFC-based payments, including Apple Pay, Samsung Pay, and Android Pay.

 For a smooth transition, follow these next steps to ensure you’ll be ahead of the game and ready to accept EMV payments for the October 1, 2015 deadline.

 I’m currently using Cayan as a processor or gateway.

 Cayan's Genius terminal will be officially supported as an integrated payment terminal for EMV and NFC-based payments (Apple Pay, Android Pay, and Samsung Pay) for Lightspeed Retail.

-If you do have a Genius terminal, both Lightspeed and Cayan’s support teams are ready to help you prepare for EMV and Apple Pay with your Lightspeed Retail deployment – give us a call at 1-866-932-1801!
+If you have a Genius terminal, both Lightspeed and Cayan’s support teams are ready to help you prepare for EMV and Apple Pay with your Lightspeed Retail deployment – give us a call at 1-866-932-1801.

 Please note that due to certification requirements on the part of Visa and Mastercard, certain updates may apply to your Cayan Genius device prior to October in order to run EMV transactions successfully.